Property Management and the Owner’s Statement

 - Set a specific date for report send out (e.g., the 10th of every month).
 This gives you time to get payments/fees accounted for and keeps the owner calm and properly oriented for the long run.

 Make your report relevant to your owners.
 They’ll appreciate the transparency and the variety of hard work you do.
-Few property managers are overpaid, so this helps owners recognize that you are worth the money they pay.
+Few property managers are overpaid, so this helps owners recognize that you are worth their investment in your services.
 They may recognize that you actually don’t have enough operating capital, or the right software and quality services, and how this is causing issues for you.

 Having a simple, clean and powerful financial reporting system is usually expected by owners today.
 From tax reporting, to visualizing where repair and maintenance money is being overspent, to easing your workload, there’s tremendous value for landlords and property managers in the reporting feature.